 Here you can find Equity Profiles produced for a dozen communities and reports with comparative analyses: http://nationalequityatlas.org/reports

 Want to show how where you live contributes to how long you’ll live?
-This site tracks differing life expectancy along transit stops and highway exits.
+This site tracks differing life expectancy along transit stops and highway exits in Atlanta, Chicago, Las Vegas, New York City and Richmond, VA.

-A series of ready-to-use maps show life expectancy disparities by freeway exit or transit stop in Atlanta, Chicago, Las Vegas, New York City, and Richmond, VA.
+A series of ready-to-use maps, developed for the RWJF Commission to Build a Healthier America, show life expectancy disparities by freeway exit or transit stop in Atlanta, Chicago, Las Vegas, New York City, and Richmond, VA.
 Twelve additional cities are coming soon.
 The database combines vital statistics and population data to calculate newborn life expectancy, and underscores the connection between neighborhood conditions and health.

 PolicyMap is an interactive tool developed by The Reinvestment Fund (TRF) for research, market studies, business planning, site selection, grant applications, and impact analysis.
 Available data include demographics, home sales, health data, mortgage trends, school performance scores, workforce data, and crime statistics.